safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 ### Prerequisites

 1. [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-2. 3 externally-owned accounts with Testnet ETH in at least one account
+2. Three externally-owned accounts with Testnet ETH in at least one account

 ### Install dependencies